languagesai/documentation/docs/README.md

 ![Translator](_media/p_e_translator.png ':size=400px')

  * if you click on the arrow down icon :arrow_down_small: next to your learning language, you can change the language you are currently translating in.
-You can only choose one of the languages your have elected on the platform.
+You can only choose one of the languages your have added on the platform.

- * if you click on the left and right arrow icon :left_right_arrow:, you reverse the translation sens (i.e. starting from you learning language instead of your mother tongue)
+ * if you click on the left and right arrow icon :left_right_arrow:, you reverse the translation languages (i.e. starting from you learning language instead of your mother tongue).

  * if you already have lists, prior to saving a word, you can choose a list you would like to put the word in by clicking on `No list selected` and selecting one of your lists.

- * clicking on the bookmark icon, on the top right of the translator, will save the webpage to your "articles"
+ * clicking on the bookmark icon, on the top right of the translator, will save the webpage to your "articles".

- * clicking on the sound icon :sound: will let you listen to the word you are translating
+ * clicking on the sound icon :sound: will let you listen to the word you are translating.

 The translations, highlightings, and reviewing processes works in the same way as [in the article part](?id=translate-words-while-you-read) of the web platform.